sitegeist/Sitegeist.Iconoclasm/README.md

 ## Configuration

-Using the `Settings` configuration, multiple options can be adjusted.

-Each optimization for a media-format has to be enabled explicitly since by default all optimizations are disabled.
+Using the `Sitegeist.Iconoclasm` configuration, the used `command` can be configured.
+The `mediaTypes` section allows to enable certain types and allows to override the global `command` for this type.

 ```
 Sitegeist: